Single Post Page

 }

 The renderShow method requires one argument – the ID of the post to be displayed.
-Then, it loads the post from the database and passes the result to the template.
+It then loads the post from the database and passes it to the template.

 ...